unparalleled-js/docs-1/workato-api.md

 ---

 # Workato API 1.0

 Workato's REST API provides you with access to Workato resources.
 With this, you can manage recipes, connections and jobs programmatically to expand the functionality of your Workato account.
-This API also allows you to auther new recipes and modify existing ones.
+This API also allows you to author new recipes and modify existing ones.

 ## Authentication

 All API requests must contain:
 - `X-USER-TOKEN` and `X-USER-EMAIL` in the request headers OR
 - `user_token` & `user_email` in the query parameters

 The `user_token`/`X-USER-TOKEN` can be found in your [settings page](https://www.workato.com/users/current/edit#api_key).
-Alternatively, navigate to your account settings by clicking on `Account Settings` in the dropdown of the top right of your homepage in Workato.
+Alternatively, navigate to your account settings by clicking on **Account Settings** in the dropdown of the top right of your homepage in Workato.
 Your API key can be found in the left navigation panel in the subsequent page.

 ## HTTP response codes